yeungegs/holberton-system_engineering-devops/0x0D-what_happens_when_your_type_holbertonschool_com_in_your_browser_and_press_enter/0-blog_post.md

   * Then a TCP connection is established for data transmission!

 ##	3. Firewall

 ##	4. HTTPS/SSL

+  * The browser sends an HTTP request to the web server.
+  * Once the TCP connection is established, browser sends GET request asking for www.holbertonschool.com web page.
+      * If you’re entering credentials or submitting a form this could be a POST request.
+This request will also contain additional information such as browser identification (User-Agent header), types of requests that it will accept (Accept header), and connection headers asking it to keep the TCP connection alive for additional requests.
+It will also pass information taken from cookies the browser has in store for this domain.
+  * dddd
+* ddd

 ##	5. Load-balancer
 ##	6. Web server
 ##	7. Application server